 I have had HSV2 since I was 20 years old.
-I’m almost 39, which means my herpes is now old enough to have its own FetLife profile.
+I’m now 40, which means my herpes is almost old enough to drink in the United States.
 The person who gave it to me did not disclose he was a carrier.
 It was one of those “just the tip,” situations, and BOOM.
 A few days later, the doctor is very matter-of-factly telling me I have genital herpes.

 When I called the guy, he said “Aww, honey.
 I’m sorry.
 Yeah, I thought I felt a little tingle.”

 I immediately told the two other partners I’d been with recently, and one of them still wanted to continue seeing me.
 I actually was getting a little tired of him, so I used it as an excuse to end it.